Information Design in Smooth Games: Introduction

+We apply the solution method in two broad, symmetric settings with linear-quadratic payoffs for both the players and the designer.
+In each case, the certifying contract is symmetric across players and affine in actions, yet it yields qualitatively different optimal information policies.

+In the first setting, the state is one-dimensional (\autoref{sec:lqg-one-dim}).
+We derive the parameters of the certifying contract and use them to establish the optimality of a novel information structure we term \emph{targeted disclosure}: it fully reveals the state to a subset of players while leaving the rest completely uninformed.
+This structure is remarkably simple and distributionally robust---it remains optimal under any prior.
+In addition, when the state is normally distributed, \emph{Gaussian coupling}, which adds normal noise to each player's signal that cancels out in aggregate, is optimal as well.

+In the second setting, the state is multidimensional with jointly normal components (\autoref{sec:lqg-multi-dim}).
+We show that a certifying contract can be found within the class of symmetric affine contracts by solving a single-variable minimization problem.
+This contract certifies the unique optimality of \emph{linear disclosure}: an information structure that gives each player some linear statistic of the state.
+The resulting information structure is noise-free and symmetric ex ante.

+In \autoref{sec:applications}, we illustrate these results in three concrete applications.
+In \autoref{sec:investment}, we analyze optimal capital fundraising when several investors independently choose how much to invest in a project of uncertain quality.
+We show that the information structure that maximizes the project's expected return is exclusive disclosure, a targeted disclosure in which only one investor is informed.
+Relative to full or no disclosure, exclusive disclosure prevents the dissipation of returns as the investor pool grows, offering a possible rationale for a common venture-capital practice.

+In \autoref{sec:belief_polarization}, we examine the limits of Bayesian polarization when each player forms a forecast from private information.
+We show that the information structure that maximizes a natural polarization index is a targeted disclosure that informs exactly half of the players.
+Hence, maximal polarization occurs when the population splits into two cohorts that are internally uniform but sharply divergent from each other.
+This finding underscores how media segregation can intensify societal polarization.

-In Section \ref{sec:price_competition}, we apply Theorem \ref{thm:normal-quadratic} to characterize an optimal information structure in a differentiated Bertrand duopoly with linear demand curves and uncertain demand shocks.
-We show that information structures that maximize a weighted average of the consumer and producer surplus induce normally distributed prices that are linear in demand shocks and correlated between firms.
-If the weight given to consumer surplus is low, then the optimal information structure induces coordinated pricing; if it is high, the pricing is anticoordinated.
-The shift between these two modes is discontinuous.
+In \autoref{sec:price_competition}, we study optimal price recommendations in a differentiated-product duopoly with linear demand and stochastic demand shocks.
+We characterize the information structures that maximize any weighted average of consumer and producer surplus.
+The resulting recommended prices are linear functions of the demand shocks and exhibit discontinuous regime changes with respect to the weight on consumer surplus.
+This observation underscores the risk that algorithms generating price recommendations---able to shift objectives and adapt policies far faster than human decision-makers---can destabilize markets.

-Second, in Section \ref{sec:first_order_bp} we study a first-order persuasion setting in which each player aims to make the best prediction of a common one-dimensional state and the designer aims to polarize players' predictions.
-We show that there co-exist two qualitatively different classes of optimal information structures.
-In the first class, the designer fully informs a fraction of players and leaves all other players uninformed.
-In the second class, the designer chooses a symmetric Gaussian information structure with noises finely tuned across players.
-Both information structures induce the same aggregate prediction, deterministic in the state, but differ in their egalitarian properties.